All About Pilaf… How It Originated In Persia, The Best Way Of Making It, And How To Achieve The Elusive Tahdig

 How to make a fluffy pilaf

-The fluffiness – the individual grains of rice remaining separate – is achieved partly by washing it first (not so necessary in today’s world), and partly by inserting a cloth under the lid of the saucepan to absorb condensation from the steam and prevent it dripping back down onto the rice.
+The fluffiness – the individual grains of rice remaining separate – is achieved partly by washing it first (not so necessary in today’s world, where, if anything we tend to over-refine things), and partly by inserting a cloth under the lid of the saucepan to absorb condensation from the steam and prevent it dripping back down onto the rice.

 How to achieve the holy grail – the tahdig